1x-eng/PROTON/readme.md

 # PROTON
 **The MIC stack genesis!**

 PROTON is a high-level Python framework that facilitates rapid server-side development with clean & pragmatic design.
 Thanks for checking it out!

-PROTON aims at easing server-side development for all Python enthusiasts.
-Essentially, by running a shell command, developer will auto generate necessary Model, Controller and APIs!
-All of this with connectivity to Transactional Databases (PROTON supports Postgresql, MySQL & SQL Server),caching (Redis middleware), Auto generated OpenAPI specs & descriptive logging!
-One command, to get a production ready server-side stack!
+- PROTON aims at easing server-side development for all Python enthusiasts.
+- With PROTON, as a developer you issue **one command**; one command, to spin up auto generated code with pragmatic separation of Model, Controller and Interface
+<small>(Hence the name, MIC stack)</small>!
+- One command to setup a production ready server side stack with managed DB connections <small>(PROTON ships with postgresql)</small>, managed caching <small>(PROTON ships with redis)</small>, descriptive logging and auto-generated openAPI specs.
+- All of this, is **containerised**!

 # Getting Started
 - Install docker on your development machine.